meni-adin/the-ultimate-c-quiz/challenges/0013-solution.md

 but running it has the same results.

-Turns out there is an old discussion on this issue in the GCC community, check [this](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=14319) and [this](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=65892)
+Turns out there is an old discussion on this issue in the GCC community, check [this](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=14319) and [this](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=65892) for more info.